ShnAlmighty/voice-assistant-for-appointments/Readme.md

 | `appointment.status` | `string` | Status of the appointment |

 ### End User Voice call APIs
 These APIs are used for Twilio routing and call management whenever an end user calls the business number.
+Note: Twilio only allows POST and GET methods for APIs.

 #### Handle Incoming Call
 - A webhook which is invoked by Twilio whenever an end user calls the business number